MattAndDev/gulp-plate/src/markdown/docs.md

 </div>
 ```

-#### Clearing floats
-...

 ## Utility classes

 These classes provide a fast way to create new layouts without much effort.
-All utility classes, with the exception of headings, are prefixed with `.u-`.
-Most utility classes are responsive which means that you can combine them with a **width key** (`-sm-`, `-md-`, `-lg-`) to target different screen sizes.
+All utility classes are prefixed with `.u-`.
+Utility classes are responsive which means that you can combine them with a **width key** (`-sm-`, `-md-`, `-lg-`) to target different screen sizes.

 ### Dimensions

-Dimension utilities help you handle whitespace between elements.
+Dimensions utilities help you handle whitespace between elements.
 Classnames are composed by:

 - utility prefix `.u-`
 - width key `sm-`, `md-` or `lg-`
 - property name `push-`, `pull-` or `padd-`
 - property position `top-`, `rgt-`, `btm-`, `lft-`, `horz-` or `vert-`
-- property value `none`, `quarter`, `half`, `double`
+- property value `none`, `quarter`, `half` or `double`

 The base dimesion `$space` is defined as always in the `_vars.scss`.
 The default value is 24px.